 Many predictions about Russia in century 21 are observed, in particular, about the Russia revolution.
 Such a predictions are observed especially frequently since the beginning of the Putin world war (2008); from year to year, the revolution is Russia is expected, predicted, roughly, "for the next year".
 Appearance of these prediction seem to be regular, repeated historical phenomenon.
 So, for the beginning of century 21, the scientific concept about revolution in Russia can be formulated in the following way:

 Since 2008, every year, the new and new publications appear that predict revolution in Russia within one or two years.

 This a prediction seems to be, in some sense, stable: Expectation, that new similar predictions (instead of allready predicted revolution) are well confirmed.
-No other, alternative concept on the same subject is observed.
+No other, alternative (and similarly efficient) concept on the same subject is observed.

 - http://scitation.aip.org/content/aip/magazine/physicstoday/article/69/7/10.1063/PT.3.3235 Matthew Stanley.
 Why should physicists study history?
 Physics Today, July 2016, page 38. ..
 The history of science can help dismantle the myth of the purely rational genius living outside the everyday world. ..
 Historian and philosopher Hasok Chang argues that science’s plurality of interpretations can make the history of science a resource for modern scientific research.
 He calls his approach complementary science—recovering forgotten and unsolved puzzles from the past. ..
 History teaches that knowledge is not fixed.
 Historical thinking involves asking incisive questions: Why did people in the past think that was true?
 Why do I think the opposite is true? ..